deephaven/deephaven-core/cpp-client/README.md

 # Building the C++ client from a base Ubuntu 20.04 or 22.04 image

 These instructions show how to install and run the Deephaven C++ client, its dependencies, and its unit tests.
-We have tested these instructions in Ubuntu 20.04 and 22.04 with the default C++ compiler and tool suite (cmake etc).
+We have tested these instructions in Ubuntu 22.04 with the default C++ compiler and tool suite (cmake etc).
+We have used the instructions in the past to build for older Ubuntu versions (20.04) and for some Fedora versions, but we don't regularly test on them anymore so we do notguarantee they are current for those platforms.

-1. Start with an Ubuntu 20.04 or 22.04 install
+1. Start with an Ubuntu 22.04 install

 2. Get Deephaven running by following the instructions here: https://deephaven.io/core/docs/how-to-guides/launch-build/